 - Be in satisfactory physical condition; and

-- Be able to maintain desirable logs and records of operation and maintenance in a collection system of classification consistent with the grade applied for.
+- Be able to maintain desirable logs and records of operation and maintenance in a collection system of classification consistent with the grade applied for; and

-Education may be substituted for a portion of the experience as indicated:
+- Higher Education may be substituted for a portion of the experience as indicated in the Brochure.

-- Grade II, III or IV – Bachelor of Science Degree – 3 years, Associates Degree – 2 years, Graduation from High School – 1 year
+- Grade II, III or IV – Bachelor of Science Degree – 4 years, Associates Degree – 2 years

 Various other educational and experience equivalents will be considered as experience to the degree adjudged by the Certification Committee.